Do you want to know more about basic SEO for architects in 2020 and beyond?

 Avoid anything… “annoying”

-Time is money and your customers don’t want to waste their time watching a 30-second intro just to get into your website.
+Time is money and your clients don’t want to waste their time watching a 30-second intro just to get into your website.

 You’ll find elements that can’t be skipped or anything that adds a hurdle just to access your website (ads/pop-ups/animations etc) will increase your bounce rate.